braineniac/adapt_kalman/README.md

 Check out the --help option with all scripts in the bin folder for details.

 ## TODO
-- Simple Kalman Filter running as a node
-- move upscaling from bag to core
 - extend to multiple types of message inputs
 - use multiple dimensions